di/talks/flpy_2017/swiss_train_deployments/talk.md

 # #2: Release Channels

+^ For ember, this was originally three release channels

 ---

 # Canary

 ^ Canary - features ASAP, no guarantees

-^ Code might have been written the same day as the release
+^ Code might have been written and merged the same day as the release

 ---